onflow/cadence/docs/language.md

 }
 ```

-If the `pre` block throws an error, or does not return `true` the remainder of the transaction is not executed and it will be completely reverted.
+If the `pre` block throws an error, or does not return `true` the remainder of the transaction

-## **Execute**
+is not executed and it will be completely reverted.

+### Execute Block

 The `execute` block does exactly what it says, it executes the main logic of the transaction.
-This block is optional, but it is a best practice to add your main transaction logic in the section, so it is explicit.
+This block is optional, but it is a best practice to add your main transaction logic in the section,
+so it is explicit.

 ```cadence
 execute {